 The background density in pp and heavy-ion collisions usually has some non-negligible dependence on rapidity (and sometimes azimuth).
 This dependence is not accounted for in the standard estimate of ρ based on all jets or grid cells from (say) |y| < 4.5.
 Two techniques are described below to help alleviate this problem.
-In each case the properties of the background are to be obtained through the methods (available for both JetMedianBackgroundEstimator and GridMedianBackgroundEstimator)
+In each case the properties of the background are to be obtained as follows (available for both JetMedianBackgroundEstimator and GridMedianBackgroundEstimator)

 '''

-double rho (const PseudoJet & jet); // p_t density per unit area A near jet double sigma(const PseudoJet & jet); // fluctuations in the p_t density near jet
+// get an estimate of the background in the vicinity of the given jet BackgroundEstimate bkgd_estimate = bge.estimate(jet); // and then extract specific information about the background double rho = bkgd_estimate.rho(); // p_t density per unit area A near jet double sigma = bkgd_estimate.sigma(); // fluctuations in the p_t density near jet

 '''